 Why You Should Know Your Family of Origin

-Understanding your Family of Origin (FOO) is a crucial step in personal growth and emotional healing.
-The dynamics, experiences, and patterns established in your family system shape who you are today and how your connect (or disconnect) in relationships.
-Many clients initially question the value of exploring their past during counseling sessions.
 Common objections include, “This is about the past.
 I need help in the present and future,” or “I’ve moved on from those problems; digging them up now feels counterproductive.”
 However, uncovering the hidden influences of your family of origin can offer insights that unlock the possibility of change.

 The Role of Attachment Needs